IR/UV mixing from higher-order interactions in a Scalar Field: Analysis of potential instabilities

 If the term $(k^2 - \Omega^2)$ were to be negative, the imaginary part of $\omega$ would be proportional to $\frac{\Omega_{\kappa}^{3/2} \Omega^{1/2}}{k} \propto \frac{L^{-3/2} \Omega^{1/2}}{k} $ if $\Omega > k$.

 If we apply this to a box the size of the Universe, for particles whose masses are of order $\Omega \sim 100 \: GeV$ and $k \sim 10^{-19} GeV$ (which we will compute later), we get a tiny imaginary part for $\omega$, roughly $10^{-42} GeV$.
 This means that one e-folding will take as long as the life of the Universe, hence we choose to neglect this imaginary part.
+This conclusion also works in a box the size of a typical particle-particle interaction inside a typical collider.

 We conclude that the dispersion relation does not produce physically relevant unstable behavior.

 Additionally, given this Lagrangian {\bf L}, and assuming that $\omega$ represents the energy of the state with wave-vector $k$, the Hamiltonian {\bf H} can be computed.
 We find